Published on

 Possible solutions:

 • Follow TDD: Test driven development allows you to think more clearly and makes sure that the system is easy to test in from the first iteration itself.
+Setup tools like testmon that run only the tests that are affected by the changes you made.

 • Write tests as soon as you face a bug: If you tried fixing a bug and after releasing, you find that the fix didn't work, then that becomes quite painful.
 That's why, whenever you come across a bug, try to write a test that ensures that the fix actually works.